henrygrant/henrygrant.github.io/content/articles/identity-via-career.md

 There are things one can and should do, such as joining a gym and social clubs, but in my eyes a person's job is the main definer of their contributions to society/their community and these sorts of things are just satellites around the planet of unfulfillment.

-Is it possible to find a sense of identity through a career as a software developer, or are stuck finding ourselves through extra-curriculars?
+Is it possible to find a sense of identity through a career as a software developer, or are we stuck finding ourselves through extra-curriculars?